25 Fascinating Honey Bee Facts to Sweeten the Mind

 7. Bees are cold-blooded insects; they vibrate their wings to stay warm.

 Bees vibrate to stay warm through a behavior called “thermoregulation.”
 When the temperature drops, worker bees gather together and create a cluster, tightly packed with their bodies touching.
 Then, they rapidly contract and relax their beating wings, generating heat through friction.
 This vibrating movement raises the temperature within the cluster, helping them maintain the critical warmth needed for their survival during cold weather.

 8. Baby queen bees dine exclusively on royal jelly.

-11. Italian bees are the most docile; African bees the most aggressive.
+11. Western bees are domesticated, though Italian bees are the most docile; African bees are the most aggressive.

 12. Bees convert the sugar in honey into wax.